marrow/mongo/guide/fields-basic.md

 		<h5 id="ttl-value-timedelta"><code>timedelta</code></h5>
 	</dt><dd>
 		<p>
-			Assignment of a <code>timedelta</code> instance will result in the storage of `datetime` representing the current time in UTC modified by that delta through addition.
+			Assignment of a <code>timedelta</code> instance will result in the storage of <code>datetime</code> representing the current time in UTC modified by that delta through addition.
 		</p>
 	</dd>
 	<dt>